lmizinski/bootstrap/readme.md

  * postgres, mssrv

 ## Server requirements
- * user has to be added to sudoers??
+ * user has to be added to sudoers
  * server has to have git installed
- * server has to have docker oraz docker-compose installed
+ * server has to have docker and docker-compose installed

 ## Settings
 Settings are stored in scripts_path/configs/config.ini.